awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

   + If you copy an encrypted snapshot to a different AWS Region, then you must specify a KMS key for the destination AWS Region\.
 KMS encryption keys are specific to the AWS Region that they are created in, and you cannot use encryption keys from one AWS Region in another AWS Region\.
 + `PreSignedUrl` – The URL that contains a Signature Version 4 signed request for the `CopyDBSnapshot` API operation in the source AWS Region that contains the source DB snapshot to copy\.

   You must specify this parameter when you copy an encrypted DB snapshot from another AWS Region by using the Amazon RDS API\.
-You can specify the source region option instead of this parameter when you copy an encrypted DB snapshot from another AWS Region by using the AWS CLI\.
+You can specify the source Region option instead of this parameter when you copy an encrypted DB snapshot from another AWS Region by using the AWS CLI\.

   The presigned URL must be a valid request for the `CopyDBSnapshot` API operation that can be executed in the source AWS Region that contains the encrypted DB snapshot to be copied\.
 The presigned URL request must contain the following parameter values:
   + `DestinationRegion` \- The AWS Region that the encrypted DB snapshot will be copied to\.
 This AWS Region is the same one where the `CopyDBSnapshot` action is called that contains this presigned URL\.

-    For example, if you copy an encrypted DB snapshot from the us\-west\-2 region to the us\-east\-1 region, then you call the `CopyDBSnapshot` action in the us\-east\-1 region and provide a presigned URL that contains a call to the `CopyDBSnapshot` action in the us\-west\-2 region\.
-For this example, the `DestinationRegion` in the presigned URL must be set to the us\-east\-1 region\.
+    For example, if you copy an encrypted DB snapshot from the us\-west\-2 Region to the us\-east\-1 Region, then you call the `CopyDBSnapshot` action in the us\-east\-1 Region and provide a presigned URL that contains a call to the `CopyDBSnapshot` action in the us\-west\-2 Region\.
+For this example, the `DestinationRegion` in the presigned URL must be set to the us\-east\-1 Region\.
   + `KmsKeyId` \- The KMS key identifier for the key to use to encrypt the copy of the DB snapshot in the destination AWS Region\.
 This is the same identifier for both the `CopyDBSnapshot` action that is called in the destination AWS Region, and the action contained in the presigned URL\.
   + `SourceDBSnapshotIdentifier` \- The DB snapshot identifier for the encrypted snapshot to be copied\.
 This identifier must be in the Amazon Resource Name \(ARN\) format for the source AWS Region\.
-For example, if you are copying an encrypted DB snapshot from the us\-west\-2 region, then your `SourceDBSnapshotIdentifier` looks like the following example: `arn:aws:rds:us-west-2:123456789012:snapshot:mysql-instance1-snapshot-20161115`\.
+For example, if you are copying an encrypted DB snapshot from the us\-west\-2 Region, then your `SourceDBSnapshotIdentifier` looks like the following example: `arn:aws:rds:us-west-2:123456789012:snapshot:mysql-instance1-snapshot-20161115`\.

   For more information on Signature Version 4 signed requests, see the following:
   + [Authenticating Requests: Using Query Parameters \(AWS Signature Version 4\)](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html) in the Amazon Simple Storage Service API Reference